There are lots of ways to analyze our DNA that can help us learn about where we come from.

 When we find the most closely matching reference population for one of your DNA boxcars, we assign it that particular ancestry.
 These results are then tallied up and summarized to you as percentages in your Ancestry Composition report — 55% Indigenous American, 2% Japanese, and so on.

-Remember, your genetic groups are not assigned to you as percentages.
-Instead, they are assigned at different confidence levels based on the number of individuals from that group with whom you share DNA as well as the total amount of DNA you share.
-You can have a highly likely match to a genetic group, a likely match, or a possible match.
+Remember, your country matches and genetic groups are not assigned to you as percentages.
+Instead, they are assigned at different confidence levels based on the number of individuals from that country or group with whom you share DNA as well as the total amount of DNA you share.
+You can have a highly likely match to a country or genetic group, a likely match, or a possible match.

-To see the strength of your match to a genetic group, tap or click on the genetic group in your Ancestry Composition results, or view your detailed results view at the bottom of the scientific details page.
+To see the strength of your match to a country of ancestry or genetic group, tap or click on the result in your Ancestry Composition results, or view your detailed results view at the bottom of the scientific details page.

-How to tell the difference between your ancestry percentages, your genetic groups, and your geographic subregions
+How to tell the difference between your ancestry percentages, your country matches, genetic groups, and your geographic subregions

-In this example, this customer has the strongest evidence of recent ancestors from the Greater London area, followed by Glasgow City, Greater Manchester, Merseyside, and so on.
+In this example, this customer shares DNA with 23andMe participants who most frequently report their ancestors were from the Greater London area, followed by Glasgow City, Greater Manchester, Merseyside, and so on.

 In the example here, this customer has a likely match to a genetic group called the “Igbo people.”
 The area in which individuals from this genetic group told us their ancestors lived is highlighted in your Ancestry Composition map, but it is not further subdivided into subregions.